 Comfort food at its finest!
 Warm up your meal with a bowl of these spicy, healthy, oil-free collard greens.
 You won’t have any leftovers when you make this classic, simple Smoky Southern Collard Greens dish by Molly Patrick.

 15. Maple-Thyme Roasted Parsnips And Carrots

-Basically just some carrots and parsnips roasted in the oven but you know how you have vegetables that you always eat in a certain way?
+Just some carrots and parsnips roasted in the oven but you know how you have vegetables that you always eat in a certain way?
 This Maple-Thyme Roasted Parsnips And Carrots dish by Lili Basic Capacetti is so simple it’s genius!
-You have to try this combination, it works so well together and the vegetables gets slightly sweet, crunchy and just amazing!
+You have to try this combination, it works so well together and the vegetables get slightly sweet, crunchy, and just amazing!
 A savory and sweet dish that is perfect to pass around the table this holiday season.